Slavia Friulana: Italian Republic

 In 1945, Slavia Friulana again became an integral part of Italy.
 It was included in the region of Friuli-Venezia Giulia.
 Between 1945 and 1947, Slavia Friulana was a region on the border with the Communist Bloc, and it was listed as a special operational zone of Gladio, a clandestine NATO "stay-behind" operation in Italy after World War II, intended to counter a possible Warsaw Pact invasion of Western Europe.
 The activists of Gladio were mostly local members of the Alpini troops.

+After the war, discrimination against Slovenes continued, as the Italians equated Slavs with communism and saw them as potential traitors and spies, even though they were fairly loyal to Italy, unlike the Slovenes in the Gorizia and Trieste regions.

 In the following decades, the presence of a militarized border didn't allow an economic and infrastructural development and this situation caused a widespread emigration during the same period.
 Europe's ideological division ignited in this area an ethnic one: local communists continued to support the Yugoslav socialist regime claiming the recognition of a Slovene minority; also a few priests continued to identify the population as Slovene.
 On the other hand, some locals consider themselves as Italo-slavs or nedižouci (inhabitants of the Natisone valley; singular: nedižovac) and rečanji (inhabitants of the Alberone, Erbezzo and Cosizza valleys; singular: rečanj).
 They claim to speak nediško, with ethnical differences by the Slovene neighbours.
 Although Yugoslavia started its dissolution after Josip Broz Tito died in 1980 and the cold war ended in 1989, this ethnic debate hasn't been cleared yet and it's still caged within an ideological contest.